+Policy:

+Review Status:

+Strategic Objectives:

-Policy: Review Status:StrategicBarren Strategic Objectives:Minor Update1 - Sustainable Development and Adaptation to Climate Change
+Strategic Minor Update 1 - Sustainable

-Carbon emissions in Mid Sussex reduced by 38% between 2005 and 20184, supported by a reduction in fuel consumption and an increase in cleaner sources of energy.
+Carbon emissions in Mid Sussex reduced by 38% between 2005 and 2018, supported by a reduction in fuel consumption and an increase in cleaner sources of energy.
 Over the same 13-year period, fuel consumption in Mid Sussex fell by 9.5% to 3,048.4 GWh.
 The largest consumer sector remains the Domestic sector followed by Road Transport and Industry & Commercial.